ahuacate/nas-hardmetal/README.md

 <h4><b>2) Open Media Vault (OMV) Easy Script</b></h4>

-Your OMV NAS must have a storage filesystem ready and available.
-Read this guide following step-by-step instructions before running this script.
+Your OMV NAS must have a storage filesystem ready and available before proceeding with this Easy Script.
+Read the guide below following step-by-step instructions before running this script.

 You must first SSH login to your NAS `ssh root@IP_address` or `ssh root@nas-01.local`.
 Then you run the following command.
 ```bash